Bylaws of the

 Section 2.
 Nominations Process

-Nominations for RRVC Chapter Representative, delegates to the National Convention, or other electable positions shall be opened upon formation of the Nominations Committee for the applicable election.
+Nominations for RRVC Governance Committee, delegates to the National Convention, or other electable positions shall be opened upon formation of the Nominations Committee for the applicable election.
 The call for nominations shall be announced to full members of DSA reasonably in advance of the General Meeting.

 Section 1.
 Election Committee

-For each and every election, a three-person Election Committee shall be elected at a Regular Meeting at least one week prior to the applicable election by vote of a Regular Meeting.
+For each and every election, a three-person Election Committee shall be elected at a Regular Meeting at least two weeks prior to the applicable election by vote of a Regular Meeting.
 The Election Committee shall include exactly one member of the Governance Committee and two other members in good standing.
-The purpose of the Election Committee is to administer the election by preparing the ballots, coordinating with absentee voters, and calculating the election’s outcome.
+The purpose of the Election Committee is to administer the election by preparing the ballots, coordinating with voters, and calculating the election’s outcome.

 The Governance Committee shall notify the chapter of the Election Committee Election at least three days in advance of the Election Committee Election.